-As a result of SB 98 and AB 130, the state has suspended the reporting of performance indicators in the CA School Dashboard for 2020-21 and 2021-22, respectively, and therefore, Alpha Public Schools has focused our efforts on evaluating available state and local data to identify our LCAP areas of success and greatest areas of progress.
-Alpha Blanca Alvarado is proud of our community of students, staff, parents and guardians that are focused and dedicated every day to ensure that each and everyone thrives.
-While we have seen challenges and continued interruptions as a result of COVID-19 this school year, we have a lot to be proud of and celebrate.
-Here are some of our successes in making progress toward meeting our LCAP goals:
+At CAPS, we are proud of our community of students, staff, and families and our focus and dedication every day to ensure that all members of our community grow and thrive.
+This school year, while we have faced challenges and continued interruptions as a result of COVID-19, we have a lot to be proud of and celebrate.
+Here are some of our successes in meeting our LCAP goals: